 Read time 5 minutes

-One evening in 2016, I went out for a walk and my life changed irrevocably.
-I was diagnosed first with Isaacs’ Syndrome, and subsequently with Lyme disease, Glaucoma, and Membranous Glomerulonephritis.
 Ordinarilyrare.com began as an effort to document my experience of recovering from these conditions.
 In this article, I talk about Glaucoma.

-Most people might immediately understand cataracts as a cause of blindness, but only a few might know that Glaucoma is the next most common reason people go blind.
-Glaucoma is a broad term describing a variety of diseases that damage the optic nerve, which enables the communication between the eye and the brain.
-The National Eye Institute, the vision research arm of the United States National Institutes of Health, described Glaucoma as a “silent thief of sight” as it can seemingly cause a sudden loss of vision preceded by nearly no symptoms whatsoever.
-Further, Glaucoma is incurable, and patients invariably suffer some, if not total, vision loss.
+Glaucoma is a broad term describing a variety of diseases that damage the optic nerve.
+It enables the communication between the eye and the brain.
+The National Eye Institute, the vision research arm of the United States National Institutes of Health, described Glaucoma as a “silent thief of sight”.
+It can seemingly cause a sudden loss of vision preceded by nearly no symptoms whatsoever.
+Further, Glaucoma is incurable.
+Patients invariably suffer some, if not total, vision loss.

 How does Glaucoma affect a person’s vision?

-To understand how Glaucoma impacts vision, we need to look at how the human eye functions.
 Going from front to back, the eye comprises several parts, chiefly the cornea, the iris, the pupil, the lens, the retina, and the optic nerve.
 But a large volume of the eye is made up of two kinds of fluids, called aqueous and vitreous humour in scientific parlance.
 The first of these, the aqueous humour, separates the cornea and the iris, which converge in a gap covered by the trabecular meshwork tissue.
-In a healthy eye, the fluid flows into the bloodstream through this gap, keeping the pressure exerted on the eye balanced.

 How can someone find out if they have Glaucoma?

-The lack of warning in Glaucoma cases means that people susceptible to it need regular eye check-ups to prevent an attack.
 In the typical eye exam, the ophthalmologist administers eye drops that dilate the pupils of the eyes.
-They then check the dilated eyes for any indications of glaucoma, including the fluid pressure in both eyes, as well as the size of the corneas and the person’s side vision.
-An eye exam can also reveal if the person’s optic nerve is ordinarily sensitive, meaning even normal pressure levels in the eyes may cause damage to it.
+They then check the dilated eyes for any indications of glaucoma.
+It includes the fluid pressure in both eyes, as well as the size of the corneas and the person’s side vision.
+An eye exam can also reveal if the person’s optic nerve is sensitive.
+It means even normal pressure levels in the eyes may cause damage to it.

-People with more sensitive optic nerves may need to get tested more often, as do people with a family history of glaucoma or diseases like diabetes or high blood pressure.
-Since Glaucoma is also an age-related condition, people over 40 should also get tested for it, especially if they already have sight issues, suffered eye injuries in the past, or are taking steroids to treat other illnesses.
+Since Glaucoma is also an age-related condition, people over 40 should also get tested for it.
+It becomes important especially if they already have sight issues.
+It includes people who suffered eye injuries or take steroids to treat other illnesses.
 Also, Indians, along with other Asians, Africans, and Latin American people are genetically more prone to Glaucoma, making proper eye care a necessity.

 Can someone recover from Glaucoma?

-Treating a person suffering from Glaucoma usually involves lowering the fluid pressure in one or both eyes as a way of preventing optic nerve damage.
 Depending on the severity of the condition, the eye doctor may prescribe eye drops and other medication or suggest laser treatment to ease the fluid build-up.
-In case these measures are not entirely helpful, the ophthalmologist may perform a surgical procedure to ensure that the aqueous humour can flow out of the eyes without any clogging.
-They may also suggest further eye exams in case the person is still susceptible to Glaucoma attacks.
+In case these measures are not helpful, the ophthalmologist may perform a surgical procedure.
+It ensures the aqueous humour flow out of the eyes without any clogging.
+They may suggest further eye exams in case one is still susceptible to Glaucoma attacks.

 DISCLAIMER